00:00

 Αζιζιές

-Instrumental air from Chios, set to a 2/4 dance rhythm common to all syrtos dances of the islands and mainland Greece.
-The syrtoi (plural of syrtos, meaning “dragging”) are so named because the dancers, holding hands, form a half-circle and, always moving to the right, drag their feet slightly along the ground.
+Instrumental air from Chios, set to a 2/4 dance rhythm common to all syrtos dances of the Greek islands and mainland.
+The syrtoi (plural of syrtos, meaning “dragging”) take their name from the dancers’ movements: holding hands in a half-circle, they always move to the right, dragging their feet slightly along the ground.

-Sometimes, either at the beginning (as an introduction) or at the end (as a kind of coda) of a song or dance tune, the musician playing the lead instrument of the folk ensemble launches into a free melody, improvising on the tune that follows or precedes it.
-This Azizies is an example of that practice.
-The violin plays the free melody solo at the beginning, accompanied by a santouri.
+At times, either at the beginning (as an introduction) or at the end (as a kind of coda) of a song or dance tune, the lead musician of the folk ensemble will launch into a free melody, improvising on the tune that follows or precedes it.
+This Azizies is an example of that practice: the violin plays the free melody solo at the beginning, accompanied by a santouri (santur).

-Based on Domna Samiou’s 1965 field recording in Nenita, Chios.
+Based on Domna Samiou’s 1965 field recording of the song in Nenita, Chios.

 Violin